-It’s certainly convenient to have the locking casters on the bottom should I need to relocate the oven, but if I were to do this over again I would not get them to increase structural rigidity (if you don’t get the casters, be sure you measure the height of the legs to suit).
+When baking bread in a Rofco oven, it's convenient to have the locking casters on the bottom should I relocate the oven.
+Still, if I were to do this repeatedly, I would not get them to increase structural rigidity (if you don't get the casters, be sure to measure the legs' height to suit).

 Large Wooden Peel

-When I first received the Rofco I used the included square steel baking trays, inverted so the flat side was up, to hold the silicone sheets.
-Then, I would drop the dough on top of the sheet that was on top of the steel tray and slide the sheets into the oven off the trays.
-This worked pretty well, but the steel trays were rather heavy and cumbersome to use.
+When I first received the Rofco, I used the included square steel baking trays, inverted, so the flat side was up to hold the silicone sheets.
+Then, I would drop the dough on top of the sheet on the steel tray and slide the sheets into the oven off the trays.
+This worked well, but the steel trays were rather cumbersome.

-I purchased a wooden pizza peel that I initially thought was too long, but have since grown to appreciate the size.
-It’s an American Metalcraft 1836 18″ x 29 1/2″ peel with 6 1/2″ long handle.
-The wonderful thing about this peel is that it’s the exact width of the Rofco B40’s decks (the decks are 18.9″ wide, the peel is 18″ wide), it’s light and very durable.
-I lay the peel down on a table next to the oven, place a silicone sheet near the top, unload my dough, score, and slide the sheet into the oven with the peel.
+I purchased a wooden pizza peel that I initially thought was too long, but I have since grown to appreciate the size.
+It's an American Metalcraft 1836 18″ x 29 1/2″ peel with a 6 1/2″ long handle.
+The wonderful thing about this peel is that it's the exact width of the Rofco B40's decks (the decks are 18.9″ wide, the peel is 18″ wide), it's light and very durable.
+When baking bread in a Rofco oven, I lay the peel on a table next to the oven.
+Then, I place a silicone sheet near the top, unload my dough, score, and slide the sheet with dough on top into the oven with the peel.

 After Baking: Drying Proofing Baskets/Bannetons

-After unloading my dough to the silicone sheets, I like to place my proofing baskets on top of the oven to help expedite drying.
-This not only quickly dries the damp liner/canvas so I can store my baskets in a shorter time, but it also helps prevent mold from forming.
+After unloading my dough to the silicone sheets, I place my proofing baskets on the oven to help expedite drying.
+This quickly dries the damp liner/canvas so I can store my baskets quickly and helps prevent mold from forming.

-When you first get a Rofco, expect your bake quality to take a slight dip while you get accustomed to the new oven (as is the case when changing most baking equipment!).
-Pick a straight forward sourdough recipe and practice that for a while until you get the hang of the new process.
-If you’re in the market for a new Rofco, head over to Pleasant Hill Grain, where I couldn’t recommend their service highly enough.
+When baking bread in a Rofco oven, expect your bake quality to take a slight dip while you get accustomed to the new oven (as is the case when changing most baking equipment!).
+Pick a straightforward sourdough recipe and practice that for a while until you get the hang of the new process.
+If you're in the market for a new Rofco, head over to Pleasant Hill Grain, where I couldn't recommend their service highly enough.

-Do you use a Rofco and have any tips I haven’t discovered yet?
-If so, I’d love to hear them in the comments below.
+Do you use a Rofco and have any tips I haven't discovered yet and something I should know about when baking bread in a Rofco oven?
+If so, I'd love to hear them in the comments below.
 Happy baking!